 Complete your synopsis by downloading the Proposal Template below:

-Please email your proposal to Joe Williams, or send a letter to:
+Please email your proposal to Joe Williams.

 Our decision about the project will be based on a range of factors, including: